 The CLAIM Act respects states' rights to regulate insurance.
-But, building on legislative precedent, the CLAIM Act urges the states timely to complete adoption of uniform and reciprocal adjuster licensing laws.
+Yet, building on legislative precedent, the CLAIM Act urges the states timely to complete adoption of uniform and reciprocal adjuster licensing laws.
 In doing so, the CLAIM Act recognizes that state regulators are uniquely positioned and qualified to address licensing standards issues.

 Each state retains its independence to adopt licensing rules, as it deems appropriate, within a four-year period, as well as to determine if it does not wish to license adjusters at all.
 State discretion is explicitly retained in the legislation, and states are permitted to charge appropriate licensing fees and adopt other requirements provided they do not discriminate against out-of-state adjusters.
-States will self-certify compliance with uniformity and reciprocity standards.